After baby food, the next step is finger food. That’s when your baby’s food world really opens up. It’s such a fun feeding time!

 Whip up a batch of oatmeal whole wheat pancakes and cut into bite size pieces.

 Freeze remaining pancakes for a quick meal or snack on another day.
-These pancake muffins are an easy alternative, too.
+These pancake muffins are an easy finger food alternative, too.

 5. Kamut puffs

 A soft cereal made by Nature’s Path.
-It is a quick and portable snack on the go for little toddlers that is sugar and salt free and is a source of fibre.
+It’s a quick and portable snack on the go for little toddlers that is sugar and salt free and is a source of fibre.

 Make it into a trail mix if desired using sunflower seeds and an O shaped cereal (Earth’s Best brand is a nice option).